This post may contain affiliate links. Please see our disclosure policy.

 I’ve been on a breakfast recipe kick lately, trying to get more organized and have breakfasts that I can make ahead for my kids.
 I love having a breakfast already prepared in the fridge that we can just re-heat on those busy weekday mornings.

 As a nutritionist, I know that breakfast truly is the most important meal of the day!
 It’s the one where you break your fast (even if it’s not first thing in the morning), and must be a meal that is very nutrient dense.
 A breakfast that includes protein, healthy fats, fiber, and greens is the best way to fuel your body for the day!
+And of course, potatoes are one of my favorite ways to add that satisfying, wholesome carb that keeps you full and energized.
 This Hash Brown Breakfast Casserole satisfies all of that.

 I also love that this can be included in my Whole30 recipes category.
 We’re using real food ingredients without any dairy or gluten.
 The crispy hash browns is a nice touch to feel satisfied and comforted!
-Plus, breakfast recipes can be tricky when following the Whole30 diet, so this one is here to help.
+Plus, breakfast recipes can be tricky when following the Whole30 diet, like many of my egg recipes — is here to help.

 What is the Whole30 diet and what are the benefits?